• Skip to primary navigation

 The project is developed in close collaboration with our Ugandan partners National Slum Dwellers Federation of Uganda and ACTogether Uganda as well as the local community in the Kinawataka slum where the project takes place.

-The project is based on our previous Growing Green project where we established an urban farming learning environment for community members who wanted to learn more about urban farming and get started growing food at home.
+The project is based on our previous Growing Green project where we established an urban farming learning environment for community residents who wanted to learn more about growing and get started growing food at home.
+Watch video from the Growing Green project here.

 Hydroponic growing tubes